-If you read my review of the first Pet Semetary then you’ll know that I consider it to be a very strong horror classic that holds up well.
+If you read my review of the first Pet Sematary then you’ll know that I consider it to be a very strong horror classic that holds up well.
 But, what’s this?
 A sequel you say.
-Pet Semetary II has little or no connection to the first movie other than being based in the same location (that looks completely different) and the odd mention of the Creed family here and there but that’s about it.
-It was not based on a book written by Stephen King; in fact it’s not based on a book at all and is seen by many as something of a cash-in on the first Pet Semetary’s success.
-With all that in mind, I went into the film not really remembering much so let’s have a look at Pet Semetary II and see how it holds up.
+Pet Sematary II has little or no connection to the first movie other than being based in the same location (that looks completely different) and the odd mention of the Creed family here and there but that’s about it.
+It was not based on a book written by Stephen King; in fact it’s not based on a book at all and is seen by many as something of a cash-in on the first Pet Sematary’s success.
+With all that in mind, I went into the film not really remembering much so let’s have a look at Pet Sematary II and see how it holds up.

 Following the accidental death of his mother, Renee, during production of her latest movie, thirteen-year-old Jeff Matthews (Edward Furlong) and his father, Chase, a veterinarian, move to Ludlow, Maine.